-August 25, A. S. Miller, Bladen county, states that Henry Miller (colored) neglects to support his family.
-Action: required Henry Miller to use his wages directing her to pay Betsy for her labor since April 27, 1865.
+August 25.
+A. S. Miller, Bladen county, states that Henry Miller (colored) neglects to support his family.
+Action: required Henry Miller to use his wages directing her to pay Betsey for her labor since April 27, 1865.

 27th.
-Betsy Powell (colored) states that Mrs. Frank Powell, Columbus county, has driven her away without pay for her labor.
+Betsey Powell (colored) states that Mrs. Frank Powell, Columbus county, has driven her away without pay for her labor.
 Gave letter to Mrs. Powell,

 29th.
-Len Shiner (colored) states that he made an agreement with Mr. David Russel, of Robeson county, to work and gather his crop, for which he was to receive subsistence and one-third of the crop, when gathered.
+Len Shiner (colored) states that he made an agreement with Mr. David Russell, of Robeson county, to work and gather his crop, for which he was to receive subsistence and one-third of the crop, when gathered.
 Mr. Russell has driven him off and refuses to pay.
 Wrote to Mr. Russell directing him to comply with terms of agreement, or furnish satisfactory reasons for not doing so.

-These are but examples of hundreds of complaints heard and acted upon by Major Wickersham and other officers in the southern district.
+These are but examples of hundreds of complaints heard and acted upon by commissioner, at Charlotte:

+Major Wickersham and other officers of the southern district.

-The following cases are taken from the report of Captain Barritt, assistant commissioner, at Charlotte:
+The following cases are taken from the report of Captain Barritt, assistant the fine would be doubled.

-Morrison Miller, charged with whipping girl Hannah (colored.)
+Morrison Miller, charged with whipping girl Hannah, (colored.)
 Found guilty.
 Action: ordered to pay said Hannah fifty bushels of corn towards supporting herself and children, two of said children being the offspring of Miller.

 Wm.
-Wallace, charged with whipping Martha (colored.)
+Wallace, charged with whipping Martha, (colored.)
 Guilty.
-Action: fined said Wallace \$15, with assurance that if the above offence was repeated the fine would be doubled.
+Action: fined said Wallace \$15, with assurance that if the above offence was repeated